bgachara/notes/pl-backend.md

 **Interpreters vs Compilers**
 / both build an *internal model of the structure and meaning of the program*.
 / major con of interpreter is when you have to do the same thing more than once, ran translator more than once.
-/ Just-In-Time try to provide the best of both worlds....warm and hot code,
+/ Just-In-Time try to provide the best of both worlds....warm and hot code.
+/ The difference in execution between interpreted and compiled native code is called the `interpretive overhead`.
+/ :caused by parsing, semantic analysis or for byte-code interpreters instruction decoding and instruction dispatch.

 ## Compilers